 The PC3/VCP are intended to enhance access to health care services for Veterans through “one network,” a consolidated civilian provider network available to supplement care delivered through VA medical facilities.
 The programs cover all medical and surgical services, behavioral health, primary care services, including routine diagnostic tests and radiology, and laboratory and preventive services.

 TriWest administers the VCP as a result of legislation enacted by the President and Congress – the Veterans Access, Choice and Accountability Act (VACAA) of 2014.
 Under this program, eligible Veterans receive a Choice Card that allows a Veteran to seek care from community providers if the Veteran faces wait times longer than 30 days for a speciﬁc service, the services are not available at the VA medical center, or a VA medical facility is not easily accessible (>40 miles) from their home.
 Additionally, Veterans facing an unusual or excessive burden in traveling to the closest VA medical center based on geographic challenges, environmental factors, or medical condition may also receive community care under the VCP.

 In September 2018, VA asked TriWest to quickly stand up a provider network, claims processing and payment, medical administrative management, and customer services support of PC3/VCP across the entire nation on an interim basis, until the next generation of VA community care is implemented.
-As a result, TriWest is expanding the services we currently provide in 28 states nationwide to enhance access to community care for Veterans in the other half of the country through a VISN-by-VISN and VAMC-by-VAMC rollout approach that will be implemented together with our VA partners by the end of January 2019.
+As a result, TriWest expanded services provided and is now enhancing access to community care for Veterans nationwide.

 We will leverage our experience, knowledge and respect of military culture, our unparalleled provider network, our award-winning innovations in health care program management and our best-in-class customer service to continue On a Mission to Serve®, as we have done from the inception of our company.